-- Your name; - Name of the plan (that is, the Group Term Life and Accidental Death & Dismemberment Insurance); - Reference to the initial decision; and - An explanation of why you are appealing the decision.
+- Your name: - Plan name (i.e., the Group Term Life and Accidental Death & Dismemberment Insurance); - Reference to the initial decision; and - An explanation of why you are appealing the decision.

-Your appeal may also include any additional Written comments, documents (including additional medical information), records or other information that supports your request for benefits.
+Your appeal may also include any additional Written comments, documents (including additional medical information), records, or other information that supports your request for benefits.
 The reviewer will conduct a full and fair review of your appeal if you have submitted it by the proper deadline.